Actcheng/100-days-of-code/r2-log.md

 2. Kaggle competition: https://www.kaggle.com/c/understanding_cloud_organization
 3. Personal website

+### R2D5: 30 Aug, 2019
+Completed Lessons 3-4 of Advanced SQL on Kaggle.
+Started looking at the Kaggle competition, but I am not sure how to start with.
+Tempted to go back on courses and textbooks, but I know I have taken enough courses and should gain more practical experience by exploring on my own.
+(1 hr)

 ### R2D4: 29 Aug, 2019
 Completed Lessons 1-2 of Advanced SQL on Kaggle: JOIN and UNION, analytic functions (1 hr)